Daniel-Chin/personal-website/public/blog/carbon_accounting/src.md

 * How people allocate consumption among goods and services.

 They corresponds to three markets: the labor market, the capital market, and the consumer market.
 Note that the economy optimization is a global task, yet under good institutions and laws a system where every agent solves their local optimization problem usually leads to good global outcomes.   -->
 Optimizing economy growth is a *global* problem.
 If an intelligent agent is to solve it, she needs to be an all-seeing god.
 However, human intelligence is *distributed*.
 Is there a way to hierarchically sub-divide the problem into small parts for the 7.5 billions of us?
-Meet the *free market* where *local* optimization usually leads to good *global* outcomes.
+Yes.
+The *free market* ensures that *local* optimization leads to good *global* outcomes (in most cases).

 Similarly, to minimize carbon emission, we want to hierarchically distribute the responsibility and the incentives.
 My proposal is *carbon emission accounting*.
-To explain it, let me first show you its analogy in the existing world: the laminar money flow.
+To explain it, let me first show you its analogy in the current world: the laminar money flow.

 <img src="dollar.png" alt="Diagram of money flow" />

 (Technical detail: amortize any lump-sum investment.)

 The above diagram shows a simplified example of the laminar money flow.
 Notice the balance of money flux: for each firm (black box), `revenue = costs + profits`; and for the economy (entire diagram), `consumption = income`.
-However, the one thing I want to show you here is the below equality that holds true for all goods and services:
+However, the one thing I want you to see here is the below equality that holds true for all goods and services:

 ```
 price to downstream = price from upstream + value added
 ```

 This recursively prunes complexity!
 The downstream firms only have to know the downstream prices that they face.
-For example, diners don't know the coal prices when they order steak at a restaurant.
+For example, diners don't know the coal prices when they order a steak at a restaurant.
 As promised, every firm can be a local optimizer - doing only *its* part of information processing and passing distilled information to other firms.
 The balance of money flux, or as I call it, the laminar nature of money flow, prevents double counting or loss of incentive during the propagation.

 ## Laminar CEA Flow
 Why not track carbon emission in the same way?
 Just like how everything, including intermediate goods, is priced with a dollar amount, let's attach a Carbon Emission Amount (CEA) to everything.
 For every firm, the CEA of a piece of product should be the sum of all its input materials' CEA *plus* the amount of carbon dioxide emitted by this firm because of this piece of product.